Practice Doctorate/DNAP Program -- for RNs only

 Will any class credits from other institutions transfer and be accepted by MTSA for the Practice Doctorate?

-Due to the single purpose, lock step nature, anesthesia-focused educational curricula that MTSA offers, transfer credit will not be accepted to the DNAP PD program.
+Due to the single-purpose, lock-step nature, anesthesia-focused educational curricula that MTSA offers, transfer credit will not be accepted to the DNAP PD program.

 What is your class size?

 Our program is designed for all students beginning in the same year to take all courses together (lock-step).
-Currently, we can accept up to 72 students per year.
+Currently, we can accept up to 75 students per year.

 Do the students choose their clinical sites?